xav335/frenchenglishservices/wp-content/plugins/wordfence/readme.txt

 caused the problem.
 However we do scan for old version of timthumb for good measure to make sure they don't cause a security hole on your site.

+= Does Wordfence Security support IPv6? =

+Most definitely!
+As of Wordfence version 6.0.1 we fully support IPv6 with all security functions including country blocking, range blocking, city lookup, whois lookup and all other security functions.
+If you are not running IPv6 Wordfence will work great on your site too.
+We are fully compatible with both IPv4 and IPv6 whether you run both or only one addressing scheme.

+= Where can I learn more about WordPress security? =

+Designed for every skill level, [The WordPress Security Learning Center](https://www.wordfence.com/learn/?utm_source=repo&utm_medium=web&utm_campaign=pluginDesc) is dedicated to deepening user's understanding of security best practices by having access to in-depth articles, videos, industry survey results, graphics and more.

 == Screenshots ==